jsuryahyd/star-wars-wiki/README.md

 ## Deployment Steps
 - Being Deployed to github pages at https://jsuryahyd.github.io/star-wars-wiki
 - CI/CD pipeline added at ./github/workflows/ci.yaml
-- Deploy job in the ci.yml will build and commit the dist folder to `gh-pages` branch.
+- Deploy job in the ci.yml will build on push of release branch and commit the dist folder to `gh-pages` branch.
 In Github repo -> settings -> pages -> set deploy from "branch" and select `gh-pages`.
 This will publish the site.

 ## Local Development
 - Clone the repo
 - Install node version 20+
 - npm install
 - npm run dev

+## Useful Tips
+### Run github ci locally
+- use act-cli for running github actions (requires docker to be running) `act --list` in project root directory
+	`act -j {jobID}` will run the job in local docker container.

+### Compress images with imagemin (npm)
+- compress-images branch has imagemin packages installed.
+The package can be used in cli to compress or convert images to webp.